How To Create A Daily Schedule You Love

 Becoming a stay-at-home mom when my oldest was born was a dream come true.
 I had always hoped to stay home with my children, but I never thought it would be possible.
 While my husband and I have made financial sacrifices to make this lifestyle work, we both agree—it’s absolutely worth it!

 Being the one to raise my kids every day, rather than sending them to daycare, is an incredible blessing.
-Watching them grow, teaching them new things, and soaking up every moment is something I wouldn’t trade for anything.
+Watching them grow, teaching them new things, and soaking up every moment of our daily life is something I wouldn’t trade for anything.

-What is a typical day for a stay at home mom?
+What is a typical daily routine for a stay-at-home mom?

 That said, my days do follow a general flow, even when the specifics change.

-Being a stay-at-home mom can sometimes feel isolating and lonely, but there are plenty of ways to overcome this and find joy in your daily routine.
+Being a stay-at-home mom can sometimes feel isolating and lonely and take a toll on your mental health, but there are plenty of ways to overcome this and find joy in your daily routine.
 Here are the strategies that help me make staying home with my kids both manageable and fulfilling.

 RELATED: How To Love Life as a Stay-at-Home Mom